Ibtasam-98/sorting-algorithms/README.md

 ## Algorithms Implemented (Currently)

-* **Bubble Sort:** A simple sorting algorithm that repeatedly steps through the list compares adjacent elements and swaps them if they are in the wrong order.
+* **Bubble Sort:** A simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
+* **Insertion Sort:** A sorting algorithm that builds the final sorted array one item at a time by repeatedly inserting a value into the sorted part of the list.
+* **Merge Sort:** An efficient, general-purpose, comparison-based sorting algorithm.
+It divides the array into halves, recursively sorts them, and then merges the sorted halves.

 ## Coming Soon